CrendKing/avisynth_filter/README.md

 ## Note

 * Similar to ffdshow, there are two frame buffers: ahead buffer and back buffer.
 The filter will wait until AviSynth to fill the buffer before starting to deliver frames.
-* Unlike ffdshow, this filter comes with automatic buffer size calibration.
-It also writes the sizes to registry once the playback is stable, so that next time the video player starts, there is no choppy frames at beginning.
+* Unlike ffdshow, this filter automatic calibrates for optimal buffer sizes at the beginning of playback.
 * The optimal buffer sizes depends on the performance of the computer hardware as well as the AviSynth script.
-If any change is made to to the script, user should use the "Reload" button in the settings page to trigger recalibration.
+If any change is made to to the script during playback, user could use the "Reload" button in the settings page to trigger recalibration.
 * Use the input format selectors if user wants to only activate the filter on certain video formats.

 ## Example script